Data Processing Agreement

 2.1 Access Control

-All data on the Omnifact platform is processed in Microsoft Azure.
-A detailed description of the physical security measures can be found here: https://learn.microsoft.com/en/azure/security/fundamentals/physical-security#physical-security
+All customer data on the Omnifact platform is processed in Microsoft Azure, Region Germany West Central (Frankfurt).
+A detailed description of the physical security measures in Azure data centers can be found here: https://learn.microsoft.com/en-us/azure/security/fundamentals/physical-security

 2.2 Access Control